Who Can File a Wrongful Death Claim?

 Time Limits for Filing a Wrongful Death Claim

 In Washington, the statute of limitations for filing a wrongful death claim is three years from the date of the person’s death.
 This means that the wrongful death claim must be initiated within this period, or the opportunity to seek compensation may be lost forever.
-Consulting with a wrongful death law firm like Jeffrey S. Floyd & Associates, PLLC as soon as possible ensures that all legal deadlines are met, and the case is thoroughly investigated.
+Consulting with a wrongful death law firm like Floyd Personal Injury Law Group as soon as possible ensures that all legal deadlines are met, and the case is thoroughly investigated.

 What Can Be Recovered in a Wrongful Death Claim?